c0ldplasma/huetwitchbotconnection/README.md

 1. Rename/copy the launch4j folder to HueDeepbot-[version] and zip it.

 For debugging the HueDeepbot.exe change headerType from 'gui' to 'console' in the build.gradle file.

+## License

+This project is licensed under the MIT License.
+See LICENSE file.
+Exceptions are the Icon which is from https://www.iconfinder.com/icons/406712/rgb_icon and the Hue SKD Binaries in the lib folder.
+The License of those binaries also can be found in the lib folder.